The changing face of The Grove

 28 November 2019 / Lifestyle /

-Tell us about your plans for next year.
+Tell us about your plans for 2020.

-The hotel is going into its 16th year and so there are areas that we need to start looking at in terms of refurbishments and giving some TLC.
+The hotel is in its 16th year and so there are areas that we need to start looking at in terms of refurbishments and giving some TLC.
 We’re a very busy, popular destination and therefore there’s been quite a bit of wear and tear.
 So we have a rolling plan which includes quite a few smaller projects, but they should make a huge impact on how the public spaces are perceived.

 That this current design has lasted 16 years is testimony to the quality of the interior design, the furniture and the fabrics that we’ve used.
 With [interior designer] Martin Hulbert being involved since the beginning he has a very thorough understanding of the hotel’s growth, its workings, its public spaces and how they work.